 - Engine oil and filter (If your mower uses a filter)

 - Socket wrench or set of spanner wrenches for drain plug

 - Oil 1-3 quarts.
 Refer to your owner’s manual for the correct oil type and quantity

 - Fuel stabilizer

-- Gas container if you choose to empty fuel tank
+- Gas container if you choose to empty the fuel tank

-- Cardboard, newspaper or other product to keep oil for getting on your work surface
+- Cardboard, newspaper, or other product to keep oil from getting on your work surface

 2. Change Your Engine Oil

-- Warm up oil by allowing the engine to run for a couple of minutes and shut off.
+- Warm up the oil by allowing the engine to run for a couple of minutes and shut it off.
 Warm oil drains faster than cold oil.